AdamR22/python-tcp-server/README.md

 - Buffering:
   When more that one client is connected, the command isn't immediately received by the sendee(s).
-  A hack to overcome this is to press the enter key in the sendee(s) client(s).
+  A hack to go around this is to press the enter key in the sendee(s) client(s).

   A client may also 'hang' after the enter key is pressed.
 To resolve this, send a command from another client.